Srinivaskoruprolu007/full-web-development/CSS/Assignments/tasks.md

      - Style the input fields and submit button (hover effects, border, and focus states).
    - Use a modern design approach with complementary colors, fonts, and rounded borders.

+### Task Description: Create a Responsive Product Card with Hover Effects

+**Objective:**
+Design and implement a visually appealing, responsive product card that showcases a product's image, title, description, price, and an "Add to Cart" button.
+The card should include hover effects for better user interaction.

+---

+**Requirements:**

+1. **Structure:**
+   - Use semantic HTML to create a product card layout.
+   - Include the following sections:
+     - Product image.
+     - Product title and description.
+     - Price information and a call-to-action button.

+2. **Styling:**
+   - Use CSS variables for consistent theming (e.g., primary color, text color, and background color).
+   - Style the card with a clean, minimalistic design.
+   - Add rounded corners, shadows, and hover effects for a polished look.
+   - Ensure responsive design with a container width of up to 400px for centered alignment.

+3. **Interactivity:**
+   - Implement a hover effect on the card to slightly elevate it and enhance the shadow for depth.
+   - Add a zoom-in effect on the product image when hovered over.
+   - Highlight the "Add to Cart" button with a subtle color change on hover.

+4. **Accessibility:**
+   - Use descriptive `alt` text for the product image.
+   - Ensure readable font sizes and proper contrast ratios.

+5. **Assets:**
+   - Use the provided sample image URL for the product image.

+---

+**Deliverables:**
+- A fully functional HTML file with embedded CSS that implements the above features.
+- A product card styled and responsive for desktop and mobile devices.
+- Hover effects for both the product image and the card.

+**Bonus:**
+- Use CSS transitions for smooth animations on hover.
+- Ensure the design is ready for integration into an e-commerce application.